Non-intrusive model combination for learning dynamical systems: Numerical experiments

 \section{Numerical experiments}

 We conduct experiments in three different problem settings, involving both predictive and control problems within parameterized dynamical systems.
+The selection of models in each experiment should be analyzed on a case-by-case basis, taking into account the specific properties of the problem.
+The general guideline is to choose models capable of capturing the distinct characteristics of the problem.
+For instance, it is important to consider whether a part of the problem is linear or nonlinear, pointwise or spatially dependent, stiff or not stiff, etc. In our experiments, we address problems that combine pointwise terms with spatially dependent terms, as well as problems that involve both controlled and uncontrolled inputs.
 In the numerical results, we primarily construct linear models using linear regression and employ Koopman-type models to handle the nonlinear aspects.
 We have chosen Koopman models as an example in our numerical results due to the well-established data-driven methods available for Koopman models and the nature of the Koopman operator, which enables the transformation of nonlinear dynamical systems into a linear, infinite-dimensional representation that can be further truncated.